 (photo credit: AP [file])

-On Tuesday, the German mediator working on the prisoner exchange deal was in the Gaza Strip to hear the Islamist group's response to Israel's latest proposal.
+The German mediator working on a prisoner exchange deal between Israel and Hamas was in the Gaza Strip on Tuesday, to hear the Islamist group's response to the latest proposal.

 Senior Hamas leader Mahmoud Zahar met with the mediator to update him on the results of recent consultations with the group's top leadership in Damascus.

 Speaking about the deal with Al-Hayat on Tuesday, Moussa Abu Marzouk, deputy chairman of the Hamas political bureau, said that the latest Israeli offer had included a "withdrawal from previous stances" which the group found problematic.

 "Every time we get close to an agreement, the Israelis back out at the last minute," he complained.
 "We're sticking to our demands out of national common sense.
 We're determined to come to a reasonable prisoner swap which will bring about the release of our imprisoned heroes.